-Not long ago, Trulia had also a special tool, called heat maps.
+Not long ago, Trulia also had a unique tool called heat maps.

-It was a map view of a certain area where you could view different areas colored in green, orange, or red.
+It was a map view of a particular area where you could view different areas colored green, orange, or red.

-Red indicating that this was an area where most property transactions at higher home value prices took place.
+Red indicates an area where most property transactions at higher home value prices took place.

-It’s unfortunate since I know that it was a helpful tool especially for real estate investors to identify areas of high demand where properties would move fast.
+It’s unfortunate since I know it was a helpful tool, especially for real estate investors, to identify areas of high demand where properties would move fast.

 Zillow vs. Trulia Statistics

-Let’s take a look at Zillow and Trulia from a marketing perspective and compare some statistics so you can get a better basis on which we might find out which one is better at least for real estate marketing.
+You will get a better basis on which we might find out which one is better, at least for real estate marketing.